Shila-Mehta/Agriculture_dashboard/README.md

 # Agriculture Dashboard

-A simple agriculture management dashboard built with HTML, CSS, Bootstrap, and JavaScript.
+A  agriculture management dashboard built with HTML, CSS, Bootstrap, and JavaScript.

 ## Features
 - Dashboard with 4 stat cards